Bielgomes/Fastipy/README.md

 # The onError hook is called when an error occurs
 @app.hook('onError')
-def onError(req: Request, reply: Reply, error): print('onError hook')
+def onError(error: Exception, req: Request, reply: Reply): print(f'onError hook exception: {error}')

 # A hook will only be linked to a route if its declaration precedes the route
 # The order of hooks of the same type is important